byte-foundry/prototypo-builder/README.md

 #### Destructuring assignment

 Destructuring assignment is good!
 It helps a lot keeping your LOCs under 80 chars and improves readability.
-Keeping properties and methods namespaced often results in optimal readability, though.
+However, keeping properties and methods namespaced often results in optimal readability.

 ```js
 /* Bad */